Predator Management Guidance

 With support from BASC Wildlife Fund, we have worked with farmers, gamekeepers and conservation organisations to develop a suite of practical guides to manage predation impact for waders, including the use of new non-lethal techniques such as nest-fencing and diversionary feeding.
 The guidance available to download here is just the start of a much wider effort to support, evaluate and gather data on predator management across the varied landscape of the UK.

-Placing judgements about existing legislation to one side, this guidance aims to provide wader conservationists with useful, practical information to improve wader productivity under legal conditions as they currently stand.
+Placing judgements about existing legislation to one side, this project aims to provide wader conservationists with useful, practical information to improve wader productivity under legal conditions as they currently stand.

-Explore the project so far by following the LINK
+Explore our work so far by following the LINK